tryolabs/norfair/README.md

      return np.linalg.norm(detection.points - tracked_object.estimate)
 ```

-To get the single point detections to use with this distance function we use [Detectron2](https://detectron2.readthedocs.io/tutorials/install.html), and just use the centroids of the bounding boxes it produces around cars.
+To get the single point detections to use with this distance function we use [Detectron2](https://detectron2.readthedocs.io/tutorials/install.html), and just use the centroids of the bounding boxes it produces around cars as our object representations.

 ![](docs/traffic.gif)

-On the left you can see the points we get from Detectron2, and on the right how Norfair tracks them.
+On the left you can see the points we get from Detectron2, and on the right how Norfair tracks them assigning a unique identifier through time.
 Even a straightforward distance function like this one can work when the tracking needed is simple.

 Norfair also provides several useful tools for creating a video inference loop.
 Here is what the full code for creating the previous example looks like, including the code needed to set up Detectron2: